-Any District student who is a victim of a violent criminal offense, as defined pursuant to Education Law and Commissioner’s Regulations, that occurred on the grounds of the District elementary or secondary school that the student attends, shall be allowed to attend a safe public school within the School District to the extent required by the federal Every Student Succeeds Act (ESSA) and state law and regulations.
+Any District student who is a victim of a violent criminal offense, as defined in Education Law and Commissioner’s regulations, that occurred on the grounds of the District elementary or secondary school that the student attends, will be allowed to attend a safe public school within the District to the extent required by federal and state law and regulations.

 Violent Criminal Offense

 The Superintendent shall determine if the student has been the victim of a “violent criminal offense.”
 “Violent criminal offense” means a crime that:

 a) Involves infliction of a serious physical injury upon another as defined in New York State Penal Law Section 10.00(10); or

 b) A sex offense that involves forcible compulsion; or